JennyjieyiZ/TeamActivities/Module03/README.md

 This makes objects "nouns" and methods "verbs" - with the emphasis on the verb.
 Sure you have an object that contains information, but the verbs tell it do something with that information.

 👉🏽 Take a moment to discuss this concept as a team.
 What does it mean to you?
 How does it change your perspective on OOP?
+- Objects as Cells.Classes as Species.Based on Classes, we can declare Objects as entities.
+- Polymorphism is similar to  Biological Diversity: different species exhibiting different behaviors.
+In oop,different class can fullfill/response to one method in different ways

 ## Inheritance and Polymorphism - Is-A
 Realistically, these two terms always go hand in hand.
 While inheritance is about reusing code and keeping your code DRY (Don't Repeat Yourself), good inheritance focuses on keeping the code polymorphic.